sbettid/bot_interpreter/README.md

 </p>

+The tree JSON specification can be passed directly in the console as a string argument (please be careful with escaping double quotes) or as a file parameter (related examples available in the [Usage section](#Usage).

+Moreover, a questions file can be used to specify, for each different node label, the question that should be asked to the user.
+If the question file is not provided, the interpreter will simply ask the user for the value of the attribute, without a personalized text.

+An example of a question file (that can be found in the example folder under test_questions.txt) based on the weather decision tree shown before, is the following:

+`outlook : What's the weather like? humidity : How's humidity? windy : Is it windy?`

 ## Features

 The application is a simple chatbot interpreter.
 It allows the traversal of a given decision tree, asking the user a question every time it reaches a new node.
+Questions can be customized using an external file, as pointed out in the previous section.
 If the question is a categorical one and therefore the number of possible asnwers is fixed, the chatbot will send the question along with the options as clickable buttons.

 On the other hand, if the question requires a numerical answer, the user is able to send freely every possible number as answer and the bot will then handle it appropriately.